malerba118/react-redux-template/README.md

 ]
 ```

-But the key now is not to directly shove this into our redux store and pipe it back into our component via mapDispatchToProps
+But the key now is not to directly shove this into our redux store and pipe it back into our component via mapStateToProps

 The key is to use normalizr to extract models from the response.
 When we normalize the server's response by extracting User and Post models, we get this data structure.